nzeager/display-customer-data/README.md

 # Make a customer database

-## Momentum Boot Camp Project 1
+## Momentum Boot Camp Project 5

 Skills:

-- Displaying data from a javascript file
+- displaying data from a javascript file

 ## Below are Project Directions